sitepoint/debian-image-builder/README.md

 This will allow the grant-launch-permission-tasks plugin to grant launch authorizatinon to accounts specified in the space-separated string (with optional dashes).
-This can come in hand when, for example, you want to share access to your AMIs with a separate account for staging or development.
+This can come in handy when, for example, you want to share access to your AMIs with a separate account for staging or development.